brooklynrail/brooklynrail-platform/content/events/2022/09/faith-wilding-being-like-leaves.md

 title: "Faith Wilding: Being like leaves"
 deck: Featuring Wilding and Charlotte Kent
 summary: Artist Faith Wilding joins Rail Editor-at-Large Charlotte Kent for a conversation.
-We conclude with a poetry reading.
+We conclude with a poetry reading by Coleman Stevenson.
 people:
   - person: faith-wilding
   - person: charlotte-kent